Cookie Statement and Opt out choices

 1. What are cookies, web beacons and similar technologies?

 Cookies are small data files that are stored by the web browser (for example, Chrome, Internet Explorer, or Safari) on your computer, mobile device, tablet, or other internet-enabled device (referred to collectively as a “Device”).
 Cookies allow a web server to transfer data to a device for recordkeeping and other purposes.
 They allow websites to store things like user preferences.
-You can think of cookies as providing a ‘memory’ for the website, so that it can recognize you when you come back and respond appropriately.
-These cookies allow us to record certain pieces of information whenever you visit or interact with our Sites and the Services.
+You can think of cookies as providing a 'memory' for the website, so that it can recognize you when you come back and respond appropriately.
+These cookies allow us to record certain pieces of information whenever you visit or interact with our Online and Mobile Resources.

 2. What types of cookies, web beacons and similar technologies do we use?